lukefleed/imdb-graph/README.md

 On this data we define an undirected graph $G=(V,E)$ where

 - the vertex V are the actor and the actress
-- the non oriented vertices in E links the actors and the actresses if they played together in a movie.
+- the non oriented edges in E links the actors and the actresses if they played together in a movie.

 The aim of the project was to build a social network over this graph and studying its centralities.

 The first challenge was to filter the raw data downloaded from IMDb.
-One of the first (and funnier) problem was to delete all the actors that works in the Adult industry.
+One of the first (and funnier) problems was to delete all the actors that works in the Adult industry.
 They make a lot of movies together and this would have altered the results.

 Then, the real challenge has come.
 We are working with a ton of actors, a brute force approach would have required years to compile: an efficient algorithm was necessary